 During mid to late winter and early spring, look for the large green leaves (up to 12 inches) and reddish stalks of wild rhubarb (Rumex hymenosepalus) growing in sandy soils.
-In spring you’ll clusters of small pink flowers that turn into red seeds.
+During spring you’ll clusters of small pink & yellow flowers that turn into red seeds.
 The leaves and stems when properly prepared are edible.
 Wild rhubarb contains a high concentration of tannins (chemicals within the plant) used for tanning leather.
-Look for this plant along sandy trails in Calico Basin, Pine Creek, and Willow Springs Picnic Area.
+Look for this plant along sandy trails in Calico Basin, Pine Creek, First Creek, and Willow Springs Picnic Area.

 ***Note: Collecting and harvesting any plant material for individual use, sale, or consumption is prohibited within Red Rock Canyon National Conservation Area***